 It’s hard to predict how much wind you’re going to get, and how it might affect your vacation.

-On the whole, there’s more wind in June and July (which is why the world windsurfing championships are held there at this time). - Swimming –
+On the whole, it’s windier in June and July (which is why the world windsurfing championships are held there at that time). - Swimming –

-Summer is the best time to bathe in warm waters, once it has had time to warm up. - There’s nothing special to see at certain seasons, as there’s little planting.
+Summer is the best time to swim in warm waters, once it has had time to warm up. - There’s nothing special to see at certain seasons, as there’s little planting.

 Tip 2.
 How long to stay